impactoss/impactoss.org/pages/impactoss/support.md

 <br>

-Funding for the developing these resources was provided by the [Permanent Mission of Singapore, Geneva](https://www.mfa.gov.sg/content/mfa/overseasmission/geneva.html).
+Funding for developing these resources was kindly provided by the [Permanent Mission of Singapore, Geneva](https://www.mfa.gov.sg/content/mfa/overseasmission/geneva.html).

 ---